 - Complete straits or just the central district closest to Istanbul?

-- Public ferry or private/dedicated cruise of the Bosphorus?
+- Public ferry or private/dedicated tour of the Bosphorus in Istanbul?

-- Do you want to get off the boat and explore, or just take in the Strait of Bosphorus from a cruise?
+- Do you want to get off the boat and explore, or just take in the Strait of Bosphorus from the boat?